nuxeo/doc.nuxeo.com-content/src/userdoc/jsf-ui/digital-asset-management-with-the-nuxeo-platform.md

 #### Video

-Video is a document types dedicated to the management of videos files.
+Video is a document type dedicated to the management of videos files.
 It provides the following specific features: A player to view the video from the application, a storyboard to navigate in the video and alternative video formats.

 Video documents can be [created]({{page page='creating-content'}}) and [edited]({{page page='editing-content'}}) like any other document type.
 See the page&nbsp;[Supported File Formats]({{page space='nxdoc' page='supported-file-formats'}})&nbsp;for supported video files.